Scaling of disorder operator at deconfined quantum criticality: Disorder operator

 Here all the coefficients are functions of $\theta$.
+We note that as an expansion in large $l$, Eq. \eqref{eq:eq4} contains all terms compatible with scale invariance (dropping those that decay with $l$).
 The universal logarithmic correction, which translates into a power law $l^s$ in $|\langle X_M\rangle|$, originates from sharp corners of the region.
 In general $s$ is a universal function of both $\theta$ and the opening angle(s) of the corners (all $\pi/2$ in this case)~\cite{YCWang2021,Estienne2021}.
 Similar corner contributions were known to arise for R\'enyi entropy in a CFT~\cite{FradkinPRL2006,KallinJS2014}, which can be understood as the disorder operator of the replica symmetry.
-In Ref.~\cite{YCWang2021}, analytical arguments were presented to support the universal corner correction for the disorder operator and the universal coefficient $s$ is found to be given by $s(\theta)\approx \frac{C_J}{(4\pi)^2}\theta^2$ as $\theta\rightarrow 0$ (see also \Refcite{XCWu2021}).
+In Ref.~\cite{YCWang2021}, analytical arguments were presented to support the universal corner correction for the disorder operator and the universal coefficient $s$ is found to be given by $s(\theta)\approx \frac{C_J}{(4\pi)^2}\theta^2$ as $\theta\rightarrow 0$ (see also \cite{XCWu2021}).
 Here $C_J$ is the current central charge of the CFT, which is proportional to the universal DC conductivity $\sigma=\frac{\pi}{16}C_J$~\cite{Fisher1990}.
 This is the consequence of conformal symmetry and current conservation.
 Our previous QMC at O(2) QCP reveals $s/\theta^2 = 0.011(1)$, consistent with the exact value $\frac{C_J}{(4\pi)^2}=0.01145$~\cite{Krempa2014, Katz2014, ChenPRL2014, Chester_2020}.
 Another feature common to all known examples of disorder operators is that $s$ is always positive.
 The positivity of $s$ is proven for the R\'enyi entropy, i.e. disorder parameter of the replica symmetry in unitary CFTs~\cite{Casini2012, Bueno2015}.
-In the present case, we generalize the argument in \Refcite{Casini2012} to show that $s(\pi)$ must be positive in a unitary CFT (see Sec.
-III of SM for details~\cite{suppl}).
+In the present case, we generalize the argument in \cite{Casini2012} to show that $s(\pi)$ must be positive in a unitary CFT (see Appendix \ref{sec:app-d} for details~\cite{suppl}).
 As we will see below, $s(\theta)$ for DQC follows the same scaling behavior at small $\theta$, but the large $\theta$ behavior is dramatically different.
 Moreover, we note that the system sizes accesssed here with the disorder operator is much larger than those of the entanglement entropy, simply because the $|\langle X_M\rangle|$ is a equal-time measurement without invoking the replicas.